wdblair/packitup/README.md

   buildnginx.sh

-It will download libpcre and nginx and build them to a bitcode payload that will be copied to packitup/payload.bc.
-Next, you can go into packitup and run
+It will download libpcre and nginx and build them to a bitcode payload that will be copied to packitup/llvm/payload.bc.
+Next, you can go into llvm and run

   make